grucloud/grucloud/docusaurus/docs/azure/resources/Storage/StorageAccount.md

       'x-ms-client-flatten': true,
       description: 'The parameters used to create the storage account.',
       properties: {
+        allowedCopyScope: {
+          type: 'string',
+          description: 'Restrict copy to and from Storage Accounts within an AAD tenant or with Private Links to the same VNet.',
+          enum: [ 'PrivateLink', 'AAD' ],
+          'x-ms-enum': { name: 'AllowedCopyScope', modelAsString: true }
+        },
         publicNetworkAccess: {
           type: 'string',
           description: "Allow or disallow public network access to Storage Account.
 Value is optional but if passed in, must be 'Enabled' or 'Disabled'.",